Ga-Mes/Converter/README.md

-Python script "Converter" writes bytes of colours in a file consequently.
+These Python scripts create uncompressed video files.
+Such files can be played in my Turing Complete projects.

+To run any of the scripts you need to install following libraries:
+- pygame
+- pyvidplayer2

-Download the file and run it with your video.
+Download files and run them with your video.